-Members at large and the organizations they represent are: Jane Eisemann, City of Kodiak; Blake Johnson, Kenai Peninsula Borough; Stan Stephens, Alaska Wilderness Recreation and Tourism Association.
-Jensen, who lives in Eagle River, the council since March 2003.
+Members at large and the organizations they represent are: Jane Eisemann, City of Kodiak; Blake Johnson, Kenai Peninsula Borough; Stan Stephens, Alaska Wilderness Recreation and Tourism Association. the council since March 2003.
 He was also the group's representative from 1997 to 2001.

 He spent his professional life in the communications industry, starting out as a commercial radio and television broadcaster and finishing up as an executive with Alaska Communications Systems.
 He retired from the company in 2001.
 The council also seated two new board members.